TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-26-how-i-got-into-static-trap-and-made-fool-of-myself.md

 }
 ```

 That basic work flow.
-In Easy Coding Standard 3 and bellow, checkers have no constructor injection, only `new` and `::static` methods were allowed.
+In Easy Coding Standard 3 and below, checkers have no constructor injection, only `new` and `::static` methods were allowed.
 I took this inspiration from [PHP CS Fixer where `new` is first class citizen](https://github.com/FriendsOfPHP/PHP-CS-Fixer/search?utf8=%E2%9C%93&q=new+TokensAnalyzer&type=).
 Where is no DI container, just static instantiations.
 Maybe that should warn me, but I said to myself "its popular package, it have new fixers from time to time and it's tagged once a while, it's must be good and they know what they're doing".

 So back to the code: